Ever heard of no-dig gardening? This way of gardening has been around for decades, although many people don’t know about it.

 The Basics of No-Dig

 Think about forests — all of that lush growth, and not a gardener around to dig things up.
 No tractors or tillers to be seen.
-Yet, all of the fallen organic matter like leaves, twigs, branches, and plant material accumulates on the forest floor where they decompose in a life-giving humus.
+Yet, all of the fallen organic matter like leaves, twigs, branches, and plant material accumulates on the forest floor, where they decompose in life-giving humus.
 The earthworms in the soil are the actual diggers, turning over and aerating the soil.

 No matter how hard we try, we cannot exactly duplicate the wonders of Mother Nature, but we can attempt to copy some of her wise ways, and no-dig gardening is one of those ways.

 No-dig gardens are a process of adding layers of organic material that can be created in raised beds, on existing grass, and even over concrete (although the first layer process is a bit different for each).
 Six layers form the basis, and they include, from the bottom up: